 1. What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

-The Australian banking sector is regulated by two key regulators, being the Australian Prudential Regulation Authority (APRA), which is responsible for financial system stability and depositor protection and the Australian Securities and Investments Commission (ASIC), which is responsible for market conduct and consumer protection.
+The Australian banking sector is regulated by three key regulators, being the Australian Prudential Regulation Authority (APRA), which is responsible for ﬁnancial system stability and depositor protection, the Australian Securities and Investments Commission (ASIC), which is responsible for market conduct and consumer protection, and the Reserve Bank of Australia (RBA), which is responsible for monetary policy, overseeing ﬁnancial system stability and the payments system.

 There is also a range of other regulators and government bodies which regulate and supervise the Australian banking sector.
 These include: